rreece/rreece.github.io/outline-of-philosophy/invitation.md

 a meandering that is primarily western and focused on empiricism, although not entirely.

+I want to explore basic questions of what is knowledge and how we know anything.
-I want to explore to what degree we can expect science to accurately describe the world, and ultimately to highlight the importance of science in constructing a worldview.
+I want to ask to what degree we can expect science to accurately describe the world, and ultimately to highlight the importance of science in constructing a worldview.
-An important set of ideas in these outlines is associated with *naturalism*, which will be roughly defined bellow.
+An important central set of ideas in these outlines is philosophical *naturalism*, which will be roughly defined bellow.